Bottom view of a Fitbit Charge 2 fitness band, showing the charging contacts and pulse sensor

 Have you used a smart watch or fitness tracker?
 Share your experiences in the comments below!

-One thought on “Confessions of a Fitness Tracker Virgin”
+2 thoughts on “Confessions of a Fitness Tracker Virgin”

 1. It’s simply informative blog on Fitness Tracker.
 I like to read about fitness blog and i am using mi fitness watch for my body fitness.
 And after getting this blog i got some knowledge regarding fitbit fitness tracker.
 Thanks for sharing!